elodina/xml-avro/README.md

 # xml-avro

-This project provides Converter to convert generic xml file to avro and vice versa.
+This project provides Converter to convert generic xsd/xml to asvc/avro files.
+Avro schema and avro files are generated from xsd schema and xsd files.

 ## Running Project
 1. git clone;